tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 loosest type in TypeScript.
 JavaScript does not use types by itself, instead having TypeScript add types to it.
 So `any` is there to help transfer over code to types, but not force a type a be declared at the moment.
 This is typically looked down upon to use often, especially if you know a type beforehand.
-It is find to use this while you are learning though.
+It is fine to use this while you are learning though.
 In my opinion, just having exposure to the idea of types is going to put you way further ahead in the long run.
 Typescript also predicts types for you while you are using it, so it can actually help you learn types.